 Shabu Hyang is easy to walk to, but for my money, I think you’re better off grabbing a taxi (address below).
 I’ve included a map below if you really want to walk.
 It only takes about 10 minutes.
 The price isn’t too much for entrees (W11,000 for a single serving per person or W24,000 for unlimited).
 We dined there with a 50% off coupon, making the unlimited meat meal only W12,000 per person.
 That is a good price point, given that many galbi buffets charge that or less for far more meat.
 However, the meat served here was a higher quality than I have seen in those restaurants.
 The staff was helpful, providing instructions on how to add the soup (육수) when we were running low and proving a little help to prepare the noodle and rice courses.

 When we dined there it wasn’t too crowded (8p/Friday night), so I’m not sure if that was normal.
 Overall the restaurant was clean and quiet.
 Actually, I think we were the loudest there.
-If you’re in the area and in the mood for some shabu-shabu, this isn’t a poor choice.
-The only thing I thought was a little off was the pricing.
+If you’re staying in a cheap hotel in Seoul in the area and in the mood for some shabu-shabu, this isn’t a poor choice.

 This was just a fun little quick video to really try experimenting with doing an educational food film.
 I wasn’t sure when I filmed this how long it would be, and I think the overall length was just about right.
 Sure, I could have spent more time on showing me cook and eat – but after one go… how much fun would that be?
 What do you think about this style of video?
 Is it too short?
 Does it need to be in the 2-3 minute range with information about the food history and better reactionary footage about each restaurant?
 Does a simple overview of the meal better convey the food and then leave the review to the blog?
 Please let me know.